 **Hot Power class ~92+ degrees

+Level 1 is a slower-paced flow class geared towards those new to yoga or preferring a slightly gentler class.
+Props and modifications are offered for proper alignment and ease in the postures.
 Not sure where to start?
-Flow Fundamentals is probably right for you.
-See these class descriptions above for more info.
-Visit: our teachers to find a personal description of what to expect in your next class.
+Yoga Fundamentals is probably right for you.
+See these class descriptions for more info.
+Visit: teachers to find a personal description of what to expect in your next class.

 These classes are designed to introduce new and continuing students to the foundations of alignment, breathwork, primary poses, sequences and variations.
 Level 1/2 is intended for the student who has practiced yoga before, and is good for the student who wants to build on their yoga practice.
 If you are brand new to yoga, we recommend starting with the Beginner Flow class.
 Visit: our teachers to find a personal description of what to expect in your next class.